 ASEAN supports the vision of a regional Higher Education Space as a core element of people-to-people connectivity and the ASEAN Socio-Cultural Community.
 Anchored on the ASEAN Socio-Cultural Community Blueprint 2025, the ASEAN Work Plan on Education 2021 – 2025 includes as one of the key priorities the sustainability and strengthening of ASEAN capacity in higher education harmonisation through strategies, mechanisms, and scholarship provision.

-In 2015, the ASEAN Leaders acknowledged higher education as a catalyst in achieving economic and socio-cultural goals of ASEAN, and welcomed the adoption of the Kuala Lumpur Declaration on Higher Education at the 27th ASEAN Summit.
-Cooperation on higher education in ASEAN has gained momentum with the full swing implementation of the European Union Support to Higher Education in ASEAN Region (SHARE) on the same year.
-The SHARE is a flagship project of the ASEAN Education Sector that aims to promote harmonisation of higher education, and introduce an ASEAN scholarship inspired by the EU’s Erasmus Mundus to create space for higher education in ASEAN.
+In 2015, the ASEAN Leaders acknowledged higher education as a catalyst in achieving economic and socio-cultural goals of ASEAN and welcomed the adoption of the Kuala Lumpur Declaration on Higher Education at the 27th ASEAN Summit.
+Cooperation on higher education in ASEAN has gained momentum with the full swing implementation of the European Union Support to Higher Education in the ASEAN Region (SHARE) Programme on the same year.
+The extension of the SHARE Programme for the period of February 2021 – December 2022 signifies even more the importance of the ASEAN cooperation on higher education.

-For more information on ASEAN and higher education please visit http://asean.org/asean-socio-cultural/asean-education-ministers-meeting-ased/ or contact email@example.com
+For more information on ASEAN and higher education, please visit http://asean.org/asean-socio-cultural/asean-education-ministers-meeting-ased/ or contact email@example.com